fscorrupt/awesome-stars/README.md

 - [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
 - [PascalLuginbuehl/home-assistant-tray-menu](https://github.com/PascalLuginbuehl/home-assistant-tray-menu) - An app to interact with Home Assistant in the Windows System Tray
 - [noodle-run/noodle](https://github.com/noodle-run/noodle) - Open Source Education Platform
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠  Alternative to OpenAI GPTs & Your personal assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, Vertex
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with u
 - [eramdam/starry-raindrop](https://github.com/eramdam/starry-raindrop) - Sync GitHub starred repos to a Raindrop.io collection
 - [ViewTube/viewtube](https://github.com/ViewTube/viewtube) - ▶️ ViewTube: The open source, privacy-conscious way to enjoy your favorite YouTube content.
 Docs: https://viewtube.wiki, Status: https://uptime.m-o.dev/status
 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m